Eduardo Allax

-Eduardo Allax Scherpel, sometimes known as just Eduardo (born 2 July 1977) is a Brazilian professional football manager and former player who is the current head coach of Macaé.
+Eduardo Allax Scherpel, sometimes known as just Eduardo (born 2 July 1977) is a Brazilian professional coach and former player.

-Eduardo Allax played as a goalkeeper and began his career in 1998 with Portuguesa do Rio.
+Allax played as a goalkeeper and began his career in 1998 with Portuguesa do Rio.
 He was noted for scoring a header while playing for Bangu over Fluminense, in the final minutes of extra time during the 2002 Campenato Carioca semifinal, however, the goal was controversially invalidated.
 Eduardo would score again in 2003, this time for Atlético Mineiro.
 He is one of the most capped goalkeepers for Náutico, playing for the club between 2006 and 2009.

 Club career

 Eduardo Allax made his senior debut for Portuguesa from Ilha do Governador.
 After a brief stint at Anápolis in 1998, he moved to Bangu, thanks to his agents and recommended by coach Alfredo Sampaio.

-He was one of the top players of the Moça Bonita team during the Torneio Rio-São Paulo and the 2002 Campeonato Carioca.
+He was one of the top players of the Moça Bonita team during the Torneio Rio–São Paulo and the 2002 Campeonato Carioca.
 During the semifinals, Bangu and Fluminense were even during the 90 minutes at Maracanã, leading the game to extra time.
 As a tie would benefit Fluminense, Eduardo went up the field during the final moments of extra time, he would score the game-winning goal after a free kick from Zada.
 But match official Reinaldo Ribas invalidated the legal goal, claiming a handball foul.

 The referee's decision caused many complaints from Bangu players.
 Eduardo Allax was sent off, there was turmoil and intervention by the military police, and in the end, the Bangu team refused to play the remainder of the match, at the behest of then president, Rubem Lopes.
 "The referee doesn't even know what his decision was.
 First he said I scored with my hand, then he went back and scored an attacking foul.
 There was neither one nor the other.
 I got knee'd on the back, the ball hit my head and got into the net ", said the goalkeeper, at the time, to a local newspaper.